-- Apomorphine subcutaneous injections (Apokyn) - Levodopa inhalation powder (Inbrija) via inhaler - Levodopa enteral suspension (Duopa) via surgically implanted tube between the stomach and small intestine
+- Apomorphine subcutaneous injections (Apokyn) - Levodopa inhalation powder (Inbrija) via inhaler - Levodopa enteral suspension (Duopa) via surgically implanted tube between the stomach and small intestine - Foscarbidopa/foslevodopa (Vyalev) for subcutaneous infusion

 Tips to Minimize Unintended Weight Loss

 It can be challenging to maintain your weight in the hospital if you are not feeling well, adjusting to new routines or experiencing medication side effects.
 Older adults and people with chronic illnesses, like Parkinson's disease (PD) are even more likely to struggle with weight loss and malnutrition during a hospital stay.